Lorena Molina

 Artist/Educator/Curator

 Lorena Molina is a Salvadoran multidisciplinary artist, educator and curator.
-She is an Assistant Professor of Photography and Digital Media in the School of Art at the University of Houston.
-She’s also the founder and the director of Third Space Gallery, a community space and gallery that supports and highlights BIPOC artists in Cincinnati.
+She is an Assistant Professor of Studio Art Practice at San Francisco State University.
+She’s also the founder and the director of Third Space Gallery, a community space and gallery that supports and highlights BIPOC artists.

 Through the use of photography, video, performance and installation, she explores identity, intimacy, pain, and how we witness the suffering of others.
 The work interrogates relationships and the formation of relationships as political acts that are guided by negotiations of power and privilege.